Ahad-MUST/CLaSTNet-BreastCancerDetection/README.md

 CLaSTNet is a deep learning model designed for breast cancer detection using histopathological images from the **BreaKHis dataset**.
 The model leverages CNN and Vision Transformers (ViTs) to classify benign and malignant tumors with high accuracy.

 ## Requirements
+Make sure you are using **Python 3.10.11**, as other versions may cause compatibility issues.
 Ensure you have the following dependencies installed:

 - torch==2.5.1+cu118